 - 502 "Dragon's Play" was originally called "Pook Ball".
 The krystal was actually a small furry pook.
 They (literally) hacked it off and replaced it with a krystal because it was decided it looked "cruel" (even though the dragons do play pook ball in the book...

 - Books 2, 3 and 4 were ghost written by someone in England.
 I'm not sure who did the artwork for book two but compared to book one it looks like a high school student did some quick sketches.

 - Panton allowed employees to buy pieces at wholesale cost.
-Many employees took advantage of this and bought figures to re-sell to collectors from the collectors club at less than retail.
+Many employees took advantage of this and bought figures to re-sell to collectors.

 - Even though the rubber molds were destroyed when pieces were retired, the original resin sculptures were kept around so new molds could be created if needed.
 I have no idea if they ever did this.